-You'll learn how to prepare materials and how to monitor and run equipment and machinery.
-You'll be expected to apply design solutions to a defined range of problems and provide direction and guidance to others.
+You'll learn how to prepare materials and to monitor and run equipment and machinery.
+You'll be expected to apply design solutions to a defined range of problems and to provide leadership and guidance to others.

-Tasks will include developing and building freestanding furniture for areas such as the dining room and bedroom, as well as fitting out boardrooms and management offices.
-You may also be required to provide guidance to others with a limited degree of responsibility for their output.
+Tasks will include developing and building freestanding furniture items for areas such as the dining room and bedroom, as well as fitting out boardrooms and management offices.
+You may also be required to provide leadership and guidance to others with a limited degree of responsibility for their output.

 This apprenticeship applies to those already working as a furniture maker in the manufacturing and installation sectors of the furniture industry.

 This program is delivered through on-the-job training and assessment, as well as hands-on workshops and off-the-job training.

 In this program your practical experience and training is divided between your employer and RMIT.

 You have the option to study in the workplace where an RMIT trainer will visit you regularly to carry out training and assessment.